Ultimate Guide for Data Exploration in Python using NumPy, Matplotlib and Pandas

 Output

-To select sample of a data set, we will use library numpy and random.
-Sampling of data set always helps to understand data quickly.
+To select a sample from a data set, we will use the libraries numpy and random for data exploration in Python.
+Sampling data sets always helps us understand them quickly.

-Let’s say, from EMP table, I want to select random sample of 5 employees.
+Let’s say, from the EMP table, I want to select a random sample of 5 employees.

 Code